Upcoming Session Details

 - Make sure that your laptop has a HDMI, Display Port, or a DVI connection.
 (Basically anything besides VGA)

-- It would also be helpful to already have VS2012 Productivity Tools installed on your computer which you can find out more about here.
+- It would also be helpful to already have VS2012, 2013, 2015 Productivity Tools installed on your computer as per the rule Do you enable presentation mode in Visual Studio?

 - For more tips and tricks on better ways to enhance your presentations, read through our Rules to Better Powerpoint Presentations.